GWeindel/The-Decisive-Role-of-Non-Decision-Time/README.md

 It contains all the code used to fit the model used (whether mixed models or drift diffusion model), and all the way the figures and tables were generated

 # Structure of the repo
-This folder contains all the files for the analysis in the paper.
+This folder contains all the files for the analysis and figures in the paper.

-DDM/ contains all the files needed to fit the DDM to RT and PMT MixedModels/ contains all the files needed to fit the LME to RT, PMT and MT
+DDM/ contains all the files for the estimation of the DDM to RT and PMT

+MixedModels/ contains all the files needed to fit the LME to RT, PMT and MT

 About the files :